viatcheslav-zadorozhniy/ng-change-detection/README.md

 ## Description

-### What it is?
+### What is it?
 [Change detection](https://angular.io/guide/change-detection) is the process through which Angular checks to see whether your application state has changed, and if any DOM needs to be updated.

 ### How does it work?
-[NgZone](https://angular.io/guide/zone) (Angular execution context) is used to automatically detect changes.
+[NgZone](https://angular.io/guide/zone) (Angular execution context) is used to detect changes automatically.
 It is done using [zone.js](https://www.npmjs.com/package/zone.js) which patches standard [web APIs](https://developer.mozilla.org/en-US/docs/Web/API).

 ### How does it trigger?
-It can be triggered either manually (using [ChangeDetectorRef](https://angular.io/api/core/ChangeDetectorRef)) or automatically through an asynchronous event ([more details](https://angular.io/guide/zone#when-apps-update-html)).
+It can be triggered manually (using [ChangeDetectorRef](https://angular.io/api/core/ChangeDetectorRef)) or automatically through an asynchronous event ([more details](https://angular.io/guide/zone#when-apps-update-html)).

 ### Optimization
 At a high level, Angular walks your components from top to bottom, looking for changes.

-Change detection is highly optimized and performant, but it can still cause slowdowns if the application runs it too frequently.
+Change detection is highly optimized and performant, but it can still cause slowdowns if the application performs it too frequently.

 Optimization tips:
 - Use the [OnPush](https://angular.io/guide/change-detection-skipping-subtrees) strategy.
 - Use [Angular Pipes](https://angular.io/api/core/Pipe) for referentially transparent expressions.
-- Run outside of [NgZone](https://angular.io/guide/zone) async tasks which are not affecting the app view.
+- Run outside of [NgZone](https://angular.io/guide/zone) async tasks that are not affecting the app view.
 - Resolve [zone pollution](https://angular.io/guide/change-detection-zone-pollution) (use [Angular DevTools](https://angular.io/guide/devtools) to detect it).
 - Configure [zone.js](https://github.com/angular/angular/blob/main/packages/zone.js/lib/zone.configurations.api.ts).